JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/list/set_struct_elements.rst

 Dictionaries are lists but each element is known by a **Keys** instead of an indicies.
 A key is a string that usually explain the value it is carrying.
 Dictionaries unlike lists don't care about the elements order.
-Dictionaries can carry multiple data type.
+Dictionaries can carry multiple data types.

 An example of a dictionaries : Name = Bob, Age = 19, Height = 1.70 .
 Notice That every element has a key (Name,Age,Height) that describe its value